 For 8 years, Bull-it has been working alongside Covec materials, to develop innovative, high performance impact and abrasion resistant materials, specifically for motorcycle use.
 This innovation in material design has been backed by companies such as the Satra Technology Centre testing facility, the University of Manchester, Hampshire Fire & Rescue Road safety division and Materials KTN, a UK government body specialising in technical material innovation.

 Testing - EN17092 (Draft) – A new testing standard (EN17092) or the “Damstadt test” is currently in its draft stages but should be rolled out later in 2018 or, and more likely 2019.
-The new standard EN17092 should make it much clearer for everyone in the industry and the consumer to see the benefits much more clearly, of the three tested components, abrasion, seam burst and tear, only the abrasion differs from the old standard.
+The new standard EN17092 should make it much clearer for everyone in the industry and the consumer to see the benefits much more clearly.

 The current CE testing standard would simply test material for abrasion resistance until it failed, grinding the material down in one direction until a hole is made through the material by which point it has failed and a time is recorded.
 However, test results from test house to test house can vary due to variances in the test equipment used.